sd-2020-30431/assignment-1-euestebabuin/ReadMe.txt

-All done except suggestions, the donation is done automatically.
+All done except donation suggestions, the donation is done automatically.
 To you can changhe local PC date to play with dates.
 I considered that you can eat or donate an expired item.
 Maybe it can be donated as animal food and you can eat whatever you want.
 I tried to keep it as loosely coupled as possible, and to make functions as single-purpose as possible.
 But always due to complications the classes start to get heavy and splitting them is nearly impossible.
 I will try to improve for the future!